!Give us a call button

 April 1, 2022

 April 10th marks the start of Dog Bite Prevention Week.
 This is a really important topic!
 Data from the CDC shows there are about 4.5 million dog bites in the US every year.
 That works out to about 1 out of every 73 people!
 Many of these bites could have been avoided, so this is one area where an ounce of prevention is worth several pounds of cure.
+It’s worth noting that anxiety can be a contributing factor to dog bites.
+To learn more about this connection, check out our article on Dog Anxiety Awareness Week Is May 1st to May 7th!
 In this post, a local vet talks about some ways to prevent dog bites.

 Never Pet A Strange Dog Without Asking